jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

     TypeError: passthrough() takes 0 positional arguments but 1 was given

-* I add the new exception to the list of Exceptions_ encountered
+* I add the new Exception_ to the list of Exceptions_ encountered

   .. code-block:: python